 Benign Prostatic Hyperplasia

-- The role of transurethral microwave heat therapies using standardized treatment protocols and patient selection as opposed to transurethral resection of the prostate and other established BPH treatment modalities to improve safety, efficacy, and patient comfort.
+- Transurethral microwave heat therapies using standardized treatment protocols and patient selection as opposed to transurethral resection of the prostate and other established BPH treatment modalities to improve safety, efficacy and patient comfort

-- Evaluation of the potential of post-implant computed tomography trans-rectal ultrasound (CT/TRUS) image fusion.
-Additional research in this area could improve the ability to reproduce the effects of various levels of post-implant radiation.
+- Post-implant computerized tomography and transrectal ultrasound (CT/TRUS) image fusion, which could improve the ability to reproduce the effects of various levels of post-implant radiation